Top

 Medical malpractice is an area of law that seeks to hold medical professionals accountable for any harm they cause their patients.
 It generally involves instances where a healthcare professional deviates from accepted standards of care, resulting in injuries or death to a patient.

-When determining if a healthcare provider is guilty of malpractice, courts look to see if the professional deviated from the standard of care that would normally be expected under similar circumstances.
+When determining if a healthcare provider is guilty of malpractice, courts look to see if the professional deviated from the standard of car that would normally be expected under similar circumstances.
 Standards of care are typically established by law and provide a benchmark against which medical negligence can be judged.
 If it is determined that a medical professional failed to meet these standards, then they may be held legally responsible for any damages inflicted.

 What Do I Need to Prove?